GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Physical Exchange Kind'>Physical Exchange Kind</A><BR>Physical Exchange Kind: Specification for any kind of physical item (energy, material, information, etc.) to be exchanged on Physical Level.
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Physical-Exchange-Kind'>Physical Exchange Kind</A><BR>Physical Exchange Kind: Specification for any kind of physical item (energy, material, information, etc.) to be exchanged on Physical Level.
 This is the realization of the specification made by System Domain Kinds.<BR></html>

 ## SAF_PhysicalExternalSystem